jcburley/joker/GOSTD.md

 user=>
 ```

 If a particular constructor is missing, that indicates lack of support for the underlying type.
-Most built-in types are supported.

 NOTE: The `(new ...)` special form is _not_ currently supported.